sonminh18/headlessbrowserapi/README.md

 Returns a simple status check to verify the API is running.

+## Video Detection

+When a video is detected during page loading:
+1. The first detected video URL is returned directly in the `html` field of the response
+2. All detected video URLs are included in the `videoUrls` array
+3. No additional parameters are needed to activate this behavior
+4. For image URLs, the original image content is returned instead

+This makes it simple to directly use the returned URL in media players or downloaders without additional processing.

 ## Recent Optimizations

 The API has been optimized for performance, reliability, and resource usage: